sayakinfosec/cyber101/Section12_DefensiveSecurityTooling/REMnux.md

 ### 2 - Fake Network for Dynamic Analysis (INetSim)

+Objective: create a fake internet on your REMnux VM so suspicious software (or a test machine) can try to contact the Internet and you can safely observe what it does (downloads, DNS requests, HTTP calls) without exposing your real network.

+Think of INetSim as a fake mall where you put the suspicious program - everything the program shops for (downloads, DNS lookups, etc.) happens inside the mall and is recorded for you, instead of going out into the real world.

+Why: malware often reaches out to servers to download more payloads or to phone home.
+INetSim simulates those servers and logs everything so you can see the malware’s network behaviour safely.

 **Tool:** `INetSim` - Internet Services Simulation Suite; used to simulate common services (HTTP, HTTPS, DNS, FTP, SMTP, etc.) and capture network activity from malware in an isolated environment.

 ### Setup and run